 - Exploit Social Security information

-As a result, these consequences can affect victims for years—both emotionally and financially.
+These consequences can affect victims for years—both emotionally and financially.

 Steps to Protect Yourself After a Breach